Measurement of differential cross sections for Z boson pair production in association with jets at $\sqrt{s} =$ 8 and 13 TeV: The differential cross section measurements

 Each distribution is corrected for the event selection efficiency and the detector resolution effects by means of a response matrix that translates the physics variables at generator level into their reconstructed values.
 The correction procedure is based on the iterative D'Agostini unfolding method technique~\cite{DAgostini}, as implemented in the \textsc{RooUnfold} toolkit~\cite{RooUnfold}, and regularized by stopping after four iterations.
 The robustness of the result is tested against the singular value decomposition (SVD)~\cite{SVD} alternative unfolding method.
 For each measured distribution, a response matrix is evaluated using two different sets of generators: the first one includes \MADGRAPHf ($\cPq\cPaq \to \PZ\PZ$), \MCFM ($\cPg\cPg \to \PZ\PZ$) and \PHANTOM ($\cPq\cPaq \to \PZ\PZ$ + 2 jets) for the 8\TeV data set and \MGNLO ($\cPq\cPaq \to \PZ\PZ$), \MCFM ($\cPg\cPg \to \PZ\PZ$) and \PHANTOM ($\cPq\cPaq \to \PZ\PZ$ + 2 jets) for the 13\TeV data set.
 In the second one, the \POWHEG sample is instead used for the $\cPq\cPaq \to \PZ\PZ$ process in both the 8 and 13\TeV data analyses.
-The former set is taken as the reference, while the latter is used for comparison and to estimate the systematic uncertainty due to the MC generator choice.
+The former set, where the leading-order MC generator can simulate up to two jets at matrix-element level, is taken as the reference, while the latter is used for comparison and to estimate the systematic uncertainty due to the MC generator choice.
 After the unfolding, the cross sections for $\Pp\Pp \to \PZ\PZ + N\,\text{jets}\to \ell\ell\ell'\ell' + N\,\text{jets}$, for $N = 0$, 1, 2, and $\ge$3, are extracted.